pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

     STIMULUS_PATTERN = "*.mp3"

 Nodes are implemented as database-backed objects using SQLAlchemy.
-This means that, when the experiment is running, you can see each node as a row in the database (see Dashboard > Database).
+This means that, when the experiment is running, you can see each node as a row in the database (see the Database tab in the dashboard).

 There are several ways to access nodes when the experiment is running:

 .. code-block:: python